openalea/gallery/doc/intro.md

 **[`OpenAlea`](https://openalea.readthedocs.io/en/latest/index.html) is an open source project primarily aimed at the plant research community.

-On this Jupyter Book website you'll find notebooks showing how to run various packages of the OpenAlea ecosystem.
+On this Jupyter Book website you will find notebooks showing how to run various packages of the OpenAlea ecosystem.
 This will help you exploring OpenAlea capacities and get a head start on your own projects!

 ````{grid}
 :class-container: text-center